Suwayda: Ottoman era

 In 1516, the city and the adjoining region was conquered from the Mamluk Sultanate by the Ottoman Empire.
-In 1596 As-Suwayda appeared under the name of Majdal Sawda in the Ottoman tax registers as part of the nahiya (subdistrict) of Bani Nasiyya of the Hauran Sanjak.
+In 1596 Suwayda appeared under the name of Majdal Sawda in the Ottoman tax registers as part of the nahiya (subdistrict) of Bani Nasiyya of the Hauran Sanjak.
 It had a population of 5 households and 5 bachelors, all Muslim.
 The villagers paid a fixed tax rate of 20% on various agricultural products, including wheat, barley, summer crops, goats and/or beehives, in addition to "occasional revenues"; a total of 6,125 akçe.
 3/4 of the revenue went to a waqf.

-In recent times Dionysias was firstly identified as as-Suwayda by William Waddington.
+In recent times Dionysias was identified as Suwayda by William Waddington.

-Modern era

-The city has been held by the government for the duration of the Syrian Civil War and has seen relatively little fighting.
+In the 19th century, visitors recorded the now-destroyed Tomb of Hamrath, an elaborate late Hellenistic mausoleum dating from the 1st century BCE.

+Civil War (2011–present)

 On 28 October 2012, security forces launched a campaign of mass arrests in the city.